sanjeevai/Investigate_a_dataset/README.md

+# Data Analyst Nanodegree

+## Introduction to Data Analysis

+## Project: Investigate a Dataset

-# Overview
+### Overview
-This is 3rd project of Data Analyst Nanodegree at Udacity.
+This is the third project of Data Analyst Nanodegree at Udacity.
 It gives a hand-on experience in Pandas, NumPy and matplotlib.

-# Description
+### Description
 This data set is from the list of curated data sets provided by Udacity for this project.
 It contains information about 10,000 movies collected from The Movie Database(TMDb).
 * Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.